We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Whole30 is a 30-day (duh) clean-eating plan designed to revamp your eating habits by cutting out certain foods.
-And yes, we’re talking about some foods that are super hard to give up: dairy, sugar, grains, legumes, and alcohol.
+Whole30 is a 30-day (duh) food plan that involves eating whole, unprocessed foods and minimizing refined sugars and additives.
+And yes, we’re talking about cutting out some foods that are super hard to give up: dairy, sugar, grains, legumes, and alcohol.

 Committing to the Whole30 is breaking up with the booze-filled, dessert-every-night, carb-fueled diet we’ve come to know and love (French fries are vegetables, right?).
-Instead, you’ll be swiping right for clean proteins and veggies.
+Instead, you’ll be swiping right for proteins and veggies.
 Let’s break that down.

 All hail the “yes” list.